 Click here to view photos from this year's meeting.

-The next deadline for CMD applications is April 1, 2014.
+The next deadline for applications for initial or recertification as a Certified Medical Director is October 1.
 Download your application online at www.amda.com/certification/process.cfm.
 For questions about the AMDA Certification Program (AMDCP) contact the Program Manager at firstname.lastname@example.org or 410-992-3117.